-One of the best time to travel and enjoy with your friends and relatives is during summer.
-You can go to the beach, mountains, or anywhere you plan to visit.
+Summer is one of the best times to travel and enjoy time with friends and relatives.
+You can visit the beach, mountains, or anywhere else.

-However, the heat of the sun is scorching, and it makes you thirsty.
-When your food and drink supplies are depleted, you will be tempted to drink water from the garden hose.
+However, the scorching sun makes you thirsty.
+When your food and drink supplies are depleted, you may be tempted to use the garden hose to get water.

-The same is true when you set up a pool on your lawn, and you let your kids stay long hours on it.
-No matter how careful you are, it is inevitable that they will drink water from the hose.
+The same is true when you set up a lawn pool and let your kids play in it for long hours.
+No matter how careful you are, they will eventually drink water from the hose.

-But the water in the garden hose is not generally safe for drinking.
-It contains bacteria that can harm your health.
-The material of the hose reacts with the water, which makes it contaminated.
+However, the water in a garden hose is not generally safe for drinking.
+It contains bacteria that can harm your health, and the hose's material reacts with the water, contaminating it.

-Thus, this article aims to discuss the chemicals you can find in the garden hose so you will be more informed of its harm to your family.
-Also, this will tackle the effects of drinking water from the hose.
-Finally, it will give tips on reducing the effects of the chemicals from the hose on your body.
+Thus, this article aims to inform readers about the chemicals in garden hoses so they can be more informed about their harm to their families.
+It will also discuss the effects of drinking water from the hose and give tips on reducing the chemicals' effects on the body.

 Knowing Garden Hose Better

-A garden hose is a flexible tube that people used inside their homes to convey water.
-Sometimes, people attach it with sprinklers and sprayers at the end of the hose to concentrate water at one point only or to spread it over on a large area.
-Usually, the hoses are attached to the tap or spigot.
+A garden hose is a flexible tube used inside homes to convey water.
+Sometimes, people attach sprinklers and sprayers at the end of the hose to concentrate water at one point only or to spread it over a large area.
+The hoses are usually attached to the tap or spigot.

-The garden hoses are usually made of synthetic rubber or plastic, and it is reinforced with a web of fibers.
+Garden hoses are usually made of synthetic rubber or plastic and reinforced with a web of fibers.
 Because of these materials, the garden hoses are smooth and flexible.
 You can pull them on anywhere you go, like in trees, posts, and other obstacles.
-Indeed, the garden hoses are tough, so they can survive scrapes from rocks and be stepped by people without causing leaks or damages.

-Hoses that are designed to carry water are usually made of NSF International-listed polymers.
+Hoses designed to carry water are usually made of NSF International-listed polymers.
 These materials are tested so they will not leach into the water.

-Meanwhile, most garden hoses available in the market nowadays are not rated for use with hot water.
-The packaging can tell a lot about this so the customers can make a sound decision.
-If you leave a non-reinforced and pressurized hose under the heat of the sun for a long period, it can cause them to burst.
+Meanwhile, most garden hoses on the market today are not rated for use with hot water.
+The packaging can tell much about this so customers can make sound decisions.
+Leaving a non-reinforced and pressurized hose under the sun's heat for a long period can cause it to burst.

 Usage

-The garden hoses are used to transport water to landscaping, gardening, or taking care of the lawn.
+The garden hoses transport water for landscaping, gardening, or taking care of the lawn.
 People also used it to clean other outdoor items such as equipment, automobiles, animals, and buildings.

-A Garden hose can make your life easier since you don’t need to fetch heavy water to finish the activities you have outside your home.
-It can help you bring water in hard-to-reach areas of your home quickly.
+A Garden hose can make your life easier.
+You won’t need to fetch heavy water to finish your activities outside your home, and it can help you quickly bring water to hard-to-reach areas of your home.

 Indeed, almost all modern homes nowadays have a hose in their homes.